openshifttips/web/content/networking/_index.md

 **Setting up IPv4, IPv6 or DualStack in a service**

 After the cluster is up and running you can test the IPv6 configuration with a Service.
-By default the Services are created IPv4 only, if you want to create a Service with IPv6 you have to pay attention to the following _ipFamilies_ and _ipFamilyPolicy_ sections:
+By default the Services are created IPv4 only, if you want to create a Service with IPv6 you have to modify the `spec.ipFamilyPolicy` setting.

+The default setting is to expose only as a `SingleStack` cluster IP for the Service, using the first configured service cluster IP range (IPv4 by default):

 ```
 apiVersion: v1